-We have set Performance materiality for the Company at £1,000 (2022: £9,000), being 50% of materiality (2022: 75%), having considered the risk of misstatements in prior years, business risks and fraud risks associated with the entity and it's the control environment.
+We have set Performance materiality for the Company at £1,000 (2023: £1,000), having considered the risk of misstatements in prior years, business risks and fraud risks associated with the entity and it's the control environment.
 This is to reduce to an appropriately low level the probability that the aggregate of uncorrected and undetected misstatements in the financial statements exceeds materiality for the financial statements as a whole.